nemoarchive/documentation/download_restricted.md

 To set up a new billing account go to [https://console.cloud.google.com/billing](https://console.cloud.google.com/billing), click CREATE ACCOUNT and follow the instructions.

-More information on billing accounts is [available here](https://cloud.google.com/billing/docs/).
+More information is available in the [Google Cloud billing account documentation](https://cloud.google.com/billing/docs/).

 #### Step 3a.
 Access via the GCP Browser Web Interface